Last updated on October 6th, 2023 at 12:45 pm

-This year, The San Francisco Giants are one of those teams.
+The San Francisco Giants is one of those teams.

-But their winning season was hardly an obvious bet.
-Their path to the championship was long, tiring and unpredictable.
-As a fan, it was torture.
+But their past winning seasons have never been an obvious bet.
+Their path to the championships is always long, tiring, and unpredictable.
+As a fan, it’s torture.

-They’ve struggled throughout the entire season, fighting against their player’s age, lack of playing experience, and maybe the biggest obstacle of all — the baseball reporters and experts who have not “bought in” to The Magic of Giants Baseball.
+They frequently struggle throughout an entire season, fighting against certain players’ ages, others’ lack of playing experience, and maybe the biggest obstacle of all — the baseball reporters and experts who have not “bought-in” to The Magic of Giants Baseball.

-That doesn’t seem to bother any of them all that much.
+That doesn’t seem to bother any of the players all that much.

-As a fan, I’ve seen the team go from underdogs to possible world champions in a matter of eight months.
+As a fan, like in 2010, I saw the team go from underdogs to possible world champions in a matter of eight months.

-Watching games and listening to press conferences, here’s what noticed about the underlying success of their dream team:
+As a lifelong fan, here’s what I noticed about the underlying success of dream teams

 1. They make plans.

-Baseball games can look pretty haphazard and unscripted — almost like they just go out there and leave it all to chance.
-But hardly anything this team does is unintentional.
-There are game plans, back up plans, and contingency plans for when the original plans don’t execute right.
+Baseball games can look pretty haphazard and unscripted, almost like the players go out on the field, leaving it all to chance.
+But hardly anything the San Francisco Giants do is unintentional.
+There are game, backup, and contingency plans for when the original plans don’t execute right.